CtrlK

 Trigger Term Quality

-The trigger terms listed are just the skill name repeated twice ('chart type recommender, chart type recommender').
-Missing natural user phrases like 'what chart should I use', 'best visualization', 'graph type', 'which chart for my data'.
+The only trigger terms listed are 'chart type recommender' repeated twice.
+It misses natural user phrases like 'what chart should I use', 'best visualization', 'graph type', 'plot recommendation', 'which chart', etc.

 1 / 3